 Here are some cool basement ideas to make the most of this large area of your home.
-Whether you are thinking of a creative basement project or constructing a new basement room, these great ideas will make surely transform your basement into a fun and delightful place to hang out in.
+Are you are thinking of a creative basement project?
+Do you plan on constructing a new basement room?
+The cool ideas below will get your creativity flowing.
+Get ready to transform your basement into a fun place to hang out.

 How you can use your Basement Space

-The basement has come a long way from being merely the dark, dank place to store stuff (which barely saw the light of day because you were afraid to venture down there!)
-Nowadays, there exists an endless stream of unfinished basement ideas out there, with tips on everything from how to finish your basement space to suggestions for uses for that space.
+The basement has come a long way.
+It used to be a being dark and dank place to store stuff.
+Now there exists an endless stream of unfinished basement ideas.
+We have tips on everything.
+From how to finish your basement space to suggestions for uses for the space.

 - a dedicated office,